 1. Business phone system

 The business phone system is all the rage today.
 The business phone system is simply a dedicated phone line that links your customers directly to the business.
 How is it different from a traditional phone connection?
 Well, to begin with, a modern-day business phone number does not have to be chained to the office.
 Of course, you could still choose to use a business phone number on a traditional landline.
-But today, the business phone system is freely hosted on the cloud, just like any other virtual phone system.
+But today, the best business phone system is freely hosted on the cloud, just like any other virtual phone system.
 It can be a custom extension dedicated to your business.

 A business phone line is often the initial point of contact between you and your customer.
 Use your business number to make a great first impression on the customer.
 For a small business, a dedicated business phone system helps to reflect a professional image and to assure your customers that you’re available for them whenever they need it.